PrefectHQ/prefect/docs/concepts/work-queues.md

 Agent processes are lightweight polling services that get scheduled work from a [work queue](#work-queue-overview) and deploy the corresponding flow runs.

-It is possible for multiple agent processes to be started for each work queue, each process sends a unique agent ID
+It is possible for multiple agent processes to be started for a single work queue, and each process sends a unique agent ID.

 ### Agent configuration